 - In this state your body is quiet, so is your mind.

-- Without breaking into thought just realise that you are in the quiet of your mind.
+- Without breaking into thought just realise that you exist in the quietness of your mind.

 - This is your Naf, your Sense-of-I.

 This simple meditation on Naf can be more challenging than it seems because our education and culture is geared toward material productivity.
-This culture underrates a quiet mind as being unproductive and can cause a challenge when the mind is drawn in on itself.
-However these challenges can be overcome by developing Mystic Skills that help us to gradually be comfortable in a quiet mind where Naf can draw on energy of the body and mind to grow spiritually and develop the ability to explore the Innerverse.
-In Rehnadee Shum this evolution of Naf is explained in the Second Truth of Shummef–Naf~ Shummef~ –that teaches the stages of development of Naf that starts from the most rudimentary Sense-of-I which is known as Naa, to its most evolved form which is Va,na'amm.
+This culture underrates a quiet mind as being unproductive.
+This can cause a challenge when the mind is drawn in on itself.
+However these challenges can be overcome by developing mystic skills that help us to gradually be comfortable in a quiet mind.
+It is through the quiet mind that Naf can draw on the energy of the body and mind to grow spiritually and develop the ability to explore the Innerverse.
+In Rehnadee Shum this evolution of Naf is explained in the Second Truth of Shummef – Naf~ Shummef~ –that teaches the stages of development of Naf that starts from the most rudimentary Sense-of-I which is known as Naa, to its most evolved form which is Va,na'amm.

-- The Witness-I, is the Pure Awareness that animates life in the body and mind, and is able to traverse all Dimensions of Reality is Na'amm in Rehnadee Shum.
+- The Witness-I, is the Pure Awareness that animates life in the body and mind.
+It is able to traverse all Dimensions of Reality is Na'amm in Rehnadee Shum.

 - The I-less-I, is Na'amm identified with the developing body of the soul that happens post-Emkaeef; is Va,na'amm in Rehnadee Shum.

 As previously stated Naf is immortal.
-Even when we drop the physical body Naf remains at whichever stage of development that it had achieved and carries that achievement to the next life however small or big that development maybe.
+Even when we drop the physical body Naf remains and maintains the stage of development that it had achieved in a particular lifetime and carries those achievements to its next life.
 This creates continuity in the evolution of Naf as it transmigrates from one life to the next.
 The number of lifetimes on Earth that is required for Naf to reach its ultimate stage of Va,na'amm is not known for certainty.
 Eastern mystical schools that teach reincarnation provide a wide range of numbers from thousands to hundreds of thousands of lifetimes.
 In Shummef this number is irrelavant except for the ratio of time spent from one stage of development to the next.
 Naf spends most of its lifetimes in the first two stages of Naa and Na'a.
 The least amount of lifetimes is spent in Na'amm and Va,na'amm.
-Imagine the entire cycle of reincarnation compressed into one-hour of a clock.
-Naf will start in Naa and develop fully into Na'a until the the 55th minute.
-The remaining 5 minutes to the hour is Na'amm and Va,na'amm's time.
+If you imagine the entire cycle of reincarnation from the first lifetime to the last – which confers liberation from the cyle – compressed into a single hour, Naf will start from Naa in the first minute, then mature into Na'a in the following minutes.
+Naf will then evolve in Na'a until the 55th minute.
+What's left of the remaining time which is only 5 minutes represents the number of lives needed to evolve in Na'amm and ultimately attain Va,na'amm.

 Naa is the most rudimentary stage of Naf.
-It is the down-to-earth belief that 'I am my body,' and is the default Sense-of-I. Naa forms in the body from the earliest time while still in the mother's womb.
-Naa expresses itself through the genes that we are made of, enlivening what applies to us from based on our previous life karmas and extent of development of Naf.
+It is the down-to-earth belief that 'I am my body,' and is the default Sense-of-I. Naa forms in the body from the earliest moments while still in the mother's womb.
+Naa expresses itself through the genes that we are made of, enlivening what applies to us based on our previous life karmas and the extent of development of Naf that has been accumulated over the lifetimes prior.
 Naa is also a force of nature that drives life and our planet.
 It is a very potent force that breaths life into all living beings and also makes our planet go around.
-Naa is a 3rd Dimension Image-Portrait in Rehnadee Shum indicating that it can traverse the first three Dimensions (which are of the Universe) freely.
+Naa is a 3rd Dimension Image-Portrait in Rehnadee Shum indicating that it's bound are the first three dimensions – which are of the Universe.

 Naa as a Force of Nature

 From the time of conception in the mother's womb (or egg or seed as it may be), Naa is forged into the being of animals, plants and even microbes.
-As a fundemental force of nature that is connected to all laws of Creation, both physical and spiritual Naa brings a being into existence on Earth.
+As a fundemental force of nature that is connected to all laws of Creation, both physical and spiritual, Naa brings a being into existence on Earth.
 For all life on Earth, Naa, drives existence.
-These drives can be organsised into four parts.
+The 'drive to exist' within Naa is organsised into four parts.
 The first is the drive to live, the second is the drive to protect, then there is the drive to grow and the drive to embellish.

-Whatever the language that we use to speak and communicate it will have words for I and you.
+Whatever it may be the language that we use to speak and communicate, it will have words for 'I' and 'you'.
 These words point to the body as our primary identity.
-When a child is born a name is given as an identity for the child which becomes his or her 'I.' When we speak 'I' in conversations we refer to our body using this word instead of our name.
+When a child is born and a name is given for the child, the name becomes his or her, 'I.' When we say 'I' in conversations we are using it as an abbreviation to refer to our body that carries our name.
 Every single 'I' in this world, no matter the language, carries the same meaning but refers to the tangible difference that each and everyone of us know as our individuality.

-This is the earliest stage of Naf's evolution that starts from its first birth as a human.
-Driven by the natural instincts of the body and desires of the senses it seeks temporal fulfillment in life and doesn't feel drawn to culture or spirituality but feels strong affinity with his or her community and its identity.
+This is the earliest stage of Naf's evolution.
+It starts as Naf emerges from the very first birth as a human.
+Driven by the natural instincts of the body and desires of the senses, the Sense-of-I seeks temporal fulfillment in life and though it doesn't yet feel drawn to culture or spirituality, it feels strong affinity with one's community and its identity.
 In terms of lifetimes, Naf spends from 10% to 20% of its soujourns to Earth as Naa.
 Each lifetime fosters incremental growth for Naa where it mainly accumulates karma by having no concern for consequence of its actions.

 Human intelligence is special among all life on Earth.
-It distinguishes us from all other life by enhancing our capabilities and ingenuity.
-This intelligence also gives Naf the unique ability to grow beyond the confines of the natural self-identity of Naa which limits the intelligence level of other creatures.
-Human Naf can evolve and its next stage after Naa matures is Na'a.
+It distinguishes us from all other life forms through enhancements in capabilities available to us through our ingenuity.
+This intelligence also gives Naf the unique ability to grow beyond the confines of the natural self-identity of Naa, an ability that is highly limited among other creatures by the brain to muscle energy-flow ratio.
+Human Naf can evolve beyond Naa.
+Its next stage once Naa reaches a level of maturity is Na'a.
 In Na'a the mind comes into prominence and becomes central to our self-identity.
-Through Na'a the Sense-of-I grows in strength to be able to access deeper understanding of Nature and its forces which is nestled within the first three dimensions that it otherwise wasn't able to in Naa.
-Na'a can also enter the Fourth Dimension, therefore it is a Fourth Dimensional Image-Portrait.
+Through Na'a the Sense-of-I grows in strength to be able to access deeper understanding of Nature in a way that it otherwise wasn't able to in Naa.
+Na'a can also access the Fourth Dimension – where the mystic-mind dimensions of the Innerverse begin.
+In Rehnadee Shum Na'a is a Fourth Dimensional Image-Portrait which means that it can traverse the limit of Naa which is at the Third Dimension.
 The Fourth Dimension brings heartfulness into Na'a's ambit so its perspective can expand to incorporate universal concepts beyond tribalism and segregation.

 Na'a as the Source of Civilisation

 Civilisation is a set of sophisticated rules by which human societies are formed.
-These rules are agreed upon by all the members of a society and sets freedoms and limits in the way members live.
-Rules are created using language through which we can express intelligence, record history and progress.
-In human history civilisation is a relatively recent development, according to anthropological data the first Homo sapiens appeared about 233,000 years ago.
-Within this history human civilisation only appeared about 6,000 years ago by the oldest accepted archaeological findings.
-Thus for the biggest part of human history we have lived in small tribal communities most likely as hunter gatherer and communicating with each other in spoken languages that was expressed as paintings on rock hewn walls.
-Thus relative to our 200 thousand year history we have only recently progressed from Naa to Na'a.
-However in that short 6,000 years that was initiated by the advent of scribed language, domestication of animals and farming we have progressed to reaching for the stars with ambitions to become a space-faring and extra-planetary civilisation.
+These rules are agreed upon by all the members of a society and sets freedoms and limits in the way members live and interact with each other.
+Rules are created using language through which we can express intelligence, record (or pass on) history and progress.
+In human history civilisation is a relatively recent development.
+According to anthropological data the first Homo sapiens appeared about 300,000 years ago.
+Within this history human civilisation only appeared somewhere around 6,000 years ago as evidenced by various accepted archaeological findings and literary references.
+Thus for the biggest part of human history we have lived in tribal communities, most likely as hunter-gatherer and communicating with each other in spoken languages and recorded history as paintings on rock hewn walls and forms of heiroglyphs.
+Thus relative to our 300,000+ year history we have only recently matured as a community from Naa to Na'a.
+However in that relatively short 6,000 year span which was initiated by the advent of scribed language, domestication of animals and farming we have advance in leaps and bounds as a species and international community that is now endevouring to become a space-faring and extra-planetary civilisation.
 These immense capabilities and developments that we have reached and are experiencing is happening as Na'a continues to expand its exploration of intelligence connected to our Universe.

 The sciences and arts, culture and laws, history and community, technology and systems that we have today are the products of Na'a's curiorsity that enjoys the intrigue of research and the joys of discovery.
 Inculcating them into each and everyone of us through equal education mandates of modern society has made us the dominant species on the planet with the power to manipulate nature to our benefit and even contemplate and create the facility to become extra-terrastrial beings.